Betaine HCl Supplement Capsules for Detoxification

 What happens if the stomach fails to produce enough hydrochloric acid?

-Pepsin, the active dietary protein-digesting enzyme of the stomach, is no longer activated, marking the start of digestive problems.
+Pepsin, the active dietary protein-digesting enzyme of the stomach, is no longer activated, causing the start of digestive problems.

 Hydrochloric acid has four fundamental roles: